-Quick Pro Tip: Always create a landing page version on your website despite of using lead gen forms and include that URL in your ad copy/promotion.
-A lead gen ad when shared by your audience will get you more leads organically then.
+Quick Pro Tip: Always create a landing page version on your website despite using lead gen forms and include that URL in your ad copy/promotion.
+A lead gen ad when shared by your audience will get you more leads organically.

 3.Audience Targeting is not accurate

-I was trying to setup a campaign in early November and surprisingly, Antarctica showed about 12000+ people available by IP addresses among my target audience which is not possible, because of all the available resources Antarctica doesn’t happen to have 12000+ people in winters at all.
+I was trying to setup a campaign in early November and surprisingly, Antarctica showed about 12000+ people available by IP addresses among my target audience; however, this is not possible, because Antarctica doesn’t happen to have 12000+ people at all in the winters.